 Mordechai: Few would be like really nice.

 Mordechai: That’s a good question because both of them are good concepts.
 I cannot say like this works better than that, but it also depends on your skills.
 So if you’re already a really experienced marketer, how a store should look like and you have a lot of experience in, basically in marketing, I would say go niche directly.
 You don’t need to waste your time on general stores.
 But most people don’t have this experience.
-They need to learn Facebook ads, they need to learn about email marketing, retargeting, remarketing, retargeting on website, negative ads, YouTube ads, Google.
-There’s so many stuff you need to learn.
-So I would say go general, test many products and do Facebook ads, focus on that until you feel comfortable with the platforms, until you feel like you know your stuff.
+They need to learn Facebook ads, they need to learn about email marketing, retargeting, remarketing, retargeting on website, negative ads, YouTube ads, Google… There’s so much stuff you need to learn.
+So I would say go general, test many products, and do Facebook ads, focus on that until you feel comfortable with the platforms, until you feel like you know your stuff.
 And at some point, you will find a winner that you will want to probably pivot to a niche store.

 David: So I wanted to ask you about saturated products, and this is on your Ecomhunt.
-There’s actually a metric for how saturated a certain product might be, and there’s kind of a common sense calculation that you don’t want to sell a product that’s already really saturated, but you also don’t wanna sell a product that nobody’s interested in so that there should be some happy medium here between too much and too little.
+There’s actually a metric for how saturated a certain product might be, and there’s kind of a common sense calculation that you don’t want to sell a product that’s already really saturated, but you also don’t wanna sell a product that nobody’s interested in so there should be some happy medium here between too much and too little.
 How should people approach this both in terms of Ecomhunt’s own metrics and then also just generally when is something too saturated versus not popular enough?

 Mordechai: Between us?